 The pro forma consolidated financial information is limited to adjustments that are directly attributable to the private placement, expected to have a continuing impact on ART and are factually supportable.
 These adjustments are based on the assumption that certain compensation and benefits expenses and certain selling and administrative expenses incurred by the SF Business would not have been incurred if ART had been in operation during the periods presented.
-The pro forma financial results do not include what the impact would have been had the gross proceeds from the private financing been available to the Company during the entire period.
-Had these proceeds been available to the Company during the entire period, there would have been an impact on certain revenues and expenses, including the management fees payable pursuant to the management agreement.
+The pro forma financial results do not include what the impact would have been had the gross proceeds from the private financing been available to the Company during the entire period, there would have been an impact on certain revenues and expenses, including the management fees payable pursuant to the management agreement.
 The management fees are calculated based on such factors as funds from operations and the equity of ARLP, each as defined in the management agreement.
 Such amounts represent speculative and forward-looking information that is not factually supportable.